Time Management Skills

 Prioritizing

 Once a task list is formed, the next phase is to put each item in order of priority.
 Factors such as deadlines, duration, and urgency come into play here.
-It is also important to find out if there are tasks being performed by other employees which will interfere.
+It is also important to find out if there are tasks being performed by other employees that will interfere.
 One tool that is of use in the setting of priorities is the Eisenhower (or Important-Urgent) Matrix.

 Scheduling